-Does your child believe she’s just not good at math?
+Does your child believe he’s just not good at math?
 We’re not born good or bad at math.
-Learn how to encourage your child to love math at any skill level.
+Learn how to teach your child to love math and numbers.

 In high school, I got a C- in Chemistry and Calculus.
 The odd part?
 I was in honors classes and getting As on other subjects.
 But I had convinced myself I wasn’t a math person and accepted my fate.